Can An ATV Run Without A Battery? Dead Battery?

 Since an alternator can adjust its magnetic field as it needs it, this helps regulate the power output.
 A stator uses fixed magnets, so it can’t regulate, and thus why ATVs have regulators, so the battery and components get a good constant supply of power.

 Since stators are simpler and easier, they’re used in ATVs.
-They also can be made more compact and be hidden inside the engine block, which is a huge plus for ATVs as they go in mud and dirt.
-The downside is that a stator can’t supply as much power back, but it’s enough power for an ATV engine so long as it can dump the power into the battery’s pool.
+They also can be made more compact and be hidden inside the engine block, which is a huge plus for quads as they go in mud and dirt.
+The downside is that a stator can’t supply as much power back, but it’s enough power for an engine so long as it can dump the power into the battery’s pool.